50North4West/msp-webhook/README.md

 User selectable time frame for sending data, sends on the hour following the specified period e.g. if set at 10 minutes will be on the hour, ten-past and so on.

 Authentication token sent as a URL parameter to allow a basic security check on the website

+> The plugin has been developed for Morvargh Sailing Project CIC to send data to their website about our adventures.
+Morvargh Sailing Project is a youth development organisation that helps young people become more confident, more resilient, more motivated and better able to communicate though volunteer led, life-changing sail training voyages.
+We are based in Fowey, Cornwall, UK.
+As a volunteer-based Sail Training organisation, we depend on the dedication and commitment of many afloat and shoreside volunteers to run voyages and assist in running all aspects of the organisation.
+We believe all young people should have the opportunity to participate in a transformational voyage with us.
+The voyage fee we pass on to trainees is significantly less than the actual cost to the organisation.
+To enable as many young people as possible to experience the benefits of Sail Training and to give them a different outlook on life, we need to raise the shortfall between the voyage fee and the actual cost of providing the voyage.
+If you can, please consider a small donation to support Morvargh Sailing Project. (https://sailadventure.co.uk/donate)

 For an example of processing the data online, in PHP you can use the following code: